-Meet Luigi Vitale, from Italy, who unconsciously connected all of his relatives in iCard after a dramatic experience he had with his money.
+Meet Luigi Vitale, from Italy, who accidentally connected all of his relatives in iCard after a dramatic experience he had with his money.

 He got in touch with us to request one of our limited edition NFC wearables that we give out to people who refer family or friends to iCard.